andrewhe6/andrewhe6.github.io/projects/owl_site.md

 I was responsible for the entire code, design, and research for the site.
 I also included a list of sources that I used.

 ## What I Learned
 This was my first project using HTML and CSS and it lowered the barrier to web development for me.
+It was my first time dealing with the look and feel of a web page and having to focus on the user experience.
 I also learned some pretty interesting facts about owls!

 Source code to website
 https://github.com/andrewhe6/owl_site